collaborative law allows us to assist a separated couple to resolve all issues respectfully, without court intervention.

-It is an alternative dispute resolution process that aims to minimise costs, delay and trauma associated with separation.
+It is a process that aims to minimise the costs, delays and trauma associated with separation and divorce.
 This process can include resolving both parenting and financial issues.

 As lawyers specialising in collaborative law we have extensive experience and training in:

 - Using a cooperative approach to identify issues and information that parties need to make an informed decision.

 - Helping each party to focus on solutions that consider both partners’ interests and needs, while taking into account legal rights.